pveyes/htmr/README.md

 ### transform

-transform accepts key value object that transforms node (key) to custom component (value).
+transform accepts key value pairs, that will be used to transforms node (key) to custom component (value).
 You can use it to render specific tag name with custom component.
 For example: component with predefined styles such as [emotion](https://github.com/tkh44/emotion) / [styled-components](https://github.com/styled-components/styled-components).